leoguti85/GraphEmbs/README.md

 This code was tested on Debian GNU/Linux 8.11 (jessie), python 3.5.2

 ## Usage
+The script run_synthetic_graphs.py will allow to reproduce the visualization and clustering results reported in the above paper.
 ### Example
-This script will learn graph embeddings for Erdős–Rényi networks generated from different parameters.
+Learning graph embeddings for Erdős–Rényi networks generated from different parameters.
 Visualizatiton is done with Multi-scale SNE tool [1]:

 ```